 - All Google Cloud resources that belong to an Organization are grouped under the Organization node, allowing you to define settings, permissions, and policies for all projects, folders, resources, and Cloud Billing accounts it parents.

-- An Organization is associated with exactly one Domain (established with either a G Suite or Cloud Identity account), and is created automatically when you set up your domain in Google Cloud.
+- An Organization is associated with exactly one Domain (established with either a Google Workspace or Cloud Identity account), and is created automatically when you set up your domain in Google Cloud.

 - Using an Organization, you can centrally manage your Google Cloud